Kergalli/dragonbane-status-effects/README.md

 **Dragonbane Status Effects** provides a comprehensive status effects library with visual editors, enhanced Token HUD styling, and seamless system integration for the Dragonbane RPG system in Foundry VTT V12.

+**NOTE**: With the release of [Dragonbane v3.0](https://github.com/pafvel/dragonbane/releases/tag/v3.0.0), and the removal of support for Foundry v11/v12, this branch will no longer be updated.
+Future updates will only apply to the [main/v13 compatible](https://github.com/Kergalli/dragonbane-status-effects) branch.

 ---

 ## 🚀 **Installation**